Linkaan/Fagelmatare/README.md

 Fågelmataren is mostly self-contained and it is controlled from a Raspberry Pi 2.
 The master Raspberry Pi uses a slave Raspberry Pi Zero with a SenseHat for logging temperature, atmospheric pressure and relative humidity.
 To feed the birds a valve is opened at a fixed time every day.
 This valve is controlled by a servo.
 To steer this servo an ATMega328-PU is used.
 The ATMega328-PU is also used to log the temperature outside of the box.

 Apart from the stand-alone unit which I refer to as Fågelmataren, a server is used to host a database to store the sensor measurements and videos recorded.
 It is also necessary to transcode the video stream from Fågelmataren to a lower quality stream with lower bitrate and resolution before streaming it to ustream.
-The server is running currently running on a quadcore laptop but I am planning to replace it with a Raspberry Pi 3.
+The server is running partialy on a quadcore laptop and a Raspberry Pi 3 but I am planning to replace it fully with a Raspberry Pi 3.
 For more details on how Fågelmataren works please refer to the flowchart below.

 ### Functions